Elements of Applications

 The Android Permission Model: Accessing Protected APIs

-All applications on Android run in an Application Sandbox, described earlier in this document.
+All applications on Android run in an Application Sandbox.
 By default, an Android application can only access a limited range of system resources.
 The system manages Android application access to resources that, if used incorrectly or maliciously, could adversely impact the user experience, the network, or data on the device.

 These restrictions are implemented in a variety of different forms.
 Some capabilities are restricted by an intentional lack of APIs to the sensitive functionality (e.g. there is no Android API for directly manipulating the SIM card).
 In some instances, separation of roles provides a security measure, as with the per-application isolation of storage.
 In other instances, the sensitive APIs are intended for use by trusted applications and protected through a security mechanism known as Permissions.

 These protected APIs include: